 Knives are one of the most obvious tools to cut lumber.
 Make sure to use a sharp knife or serrated knives such as a sharp hunting knife.
 Its sharp edge will help you efficiently cut lumber.

 You will produce a rough cut at first, but once you develop the proper technique, you can cut lumber cleanly and safely.
-There are different ways to cut using a knife.
-The technique depends on the lumber and the knife.
+Cutting with a knife can vary in technique, largely depending on the type of wood and the knife you’re using.
+Each combination can require a slightly different approach:

 The notch method is one of the easiest methods to cut through lumber.
 The notch method can be used to shorten the length of lumber.